eskezje/useplatformtick-research/Research.md

 So now we know that timer type 5 is TSC.
 What about timer type 12 and 15?

 If we look at the specs of HPET, we can see that it has a frequency of 10 MHz, which is the same as the one we see in `HalpClockTimer`
-And as for timer type 15, it is the LAPIC timer, we can find the frequency of that by using:
+And as for timer type 15, it is the ART timer, we can find the frequency of that by using:
 Refer to this for [CPUID](https://www.felixcloutier.com/x86/cpuid)
 ```c
 #include <intrin.h>